Adverse selection: Insurance

 Adverse selection can also result from government regulations prohibiting insurers from setting prices based on certain information.
 This is sometimes referred to as "regulatory adverse selection".
 For instance, the US government enacted the Affordable Care Act (ACA) which prohibits insurers from charging higher prices based on pre-existing conditions and gender.
 To help prevent adverse selection, the ACA was designed with a risk adjustment programme to compensate insurers with sicker enrollees.
-The ACA also required US residents to enrol in healthcare coverage or pay a tax penalty.
-This was in place to ensure enrolment by healthy individuals, even though they are less likely to claim and thus they may not otherwise have considered the coverage to be financially worthwhile.
+The ACA also required US residents to enroll in healthcare coverage or pay a tax penalty.
+This was in place to ensure enrollment by healthy individuals, even though they are less likely to claim and thus they may not otherwise have considered the coverage to be financially worthwhile.

 Empirical evidence of adverse selection is mixed.
 Several studies investigating correlations between risk and insurance purchase have failed to show the predicted positive correlation for life insurance, auto insurance, and health insurance.
 On the other hand, "positive" test results for adverse selection have been reported in health insurance, long-term care insurance, and annuity markets.

 Weak evidence of adverse selection in certain markets suggests that the underwriting process is effective at screening high-risk individuals.
 Another possible reason is the negative correlation between risk aversion (such as the willingness to purchase insurance) and risk level (estimated beforehand based on hindsight observation of the occurrence rate for other observed claims) in the population.
 If risk aversion is higher among lower-risk customers, adverse selection can be reduced or even reversed, leading to "advantageous" selection.
 This occurs when a person is both less likely to engage in risk-increasing behaviour are more likely to engage in risk-decreasing behaviour, such as taking affirmative steps to reduce risk.

 For example, there is evidence that smokers are more willing to do risky jobs than non-smokers.
 This greater willingness to accept risk may reduce insurance policy purchases by smokers.

 From a public policy viewpoint, some adverse selection can also be advantageous.
 Adverse selection may lead to a higher fraction of total losses for the whole population being covered by insurance than if there were no adverse selection.